Jayensee/DumbOptimizer/README.md

 Apps Script implementation of a fairly generic (and simple) stochastic optimizer and a weighting scheme that is robust to non-uniform sample densities/rates.
 Meant to be used by people who are comfortable working with Google Apps Scripts in Google Sheets.

 ## How it works
 The optimizer starts with a user-defined initial estimation of the parameters to optimize and at every iteration tries random values around the best parameters it has found.
-Every time it finds an improvement it increases the reach of the randomization step, and decreases it every it doesn't.
+Every time it finds an improvement it increases the reach of the randomization step, and decreases it when it doesn't.
 Finishes after a set number of iterations or when the reach of the randomization step gets low enough (whichever happens first).

 ## How to use
 To use copy the code to an Apps Script file in the editor (Extensions > Apps Script on Google Sheets).